Last Update September 2023

 All authors should consent to the standard ADA copyright and authorship form (manuscript submission form).
 Standard page charges and fees for color figures will be applied.

-- Cover letter explaining why author(s) are suited to write the article and their area of expertise and bios
+- Cover letter explaining why the author(s) are suited to write the article and their area of expertise and bios

 - Brief background of the topic/problem